CodingWithJiro/conquering-responsive-layout/README.md

 This website features a three-section landing layout: a hero with CTA, a features grid, and a highlight section with responsive text and imagery.
 A toggleable navigation bar is built for mobile-first behavior and transforms into a horizontal layout for larger screens.

 The project emphasizes design fidelity, accessibility, and responsive techniques using only HTML, CSS, and JavaScript.
-No frameworks or component libraries were used — everything was written from scratch.
+No frameworks or component libraries were used, everything was written from scratch.

 ---